 Students pursuing a certificate or degree follow the requirements outlined in the ASU Mid-South catalog in effect the year of their initial enrollment at the college.
 They may, however, elect to follow the requirements of a subsequent catalog if they were enrolled in the year that the catalog was in effect.
-Students who wish to change catalogs must inform the Registrar's Office.
+Students who wish to change catalogs must complete and sign the Student Change of Major form and submit form to the Registrar's Office.